Though these rules may appear to be primarily for children, most adults would benefit from learning them.

 Run: If someone follows you or tries to make you go with them somewhere, run home if it is close enough or run to the nearest public place where there are lots of people around.

-Secrets: If anyone tells you to keep a secret about anything that makes you feel uncomfortable, you should tell your Parents as soon as you can – or a Teacher or Police Officer if you don’t think you can tell your Parents.
+Secrets: If anyone tells you to keep a secret about anything that makes you feel uncomfortable, you should tell your Parents as soon as you can – or someone you can trust; a safe stranger.

 Telephone: Always make sure you have enough money with you to be able to use a public phone in case of an emergency.
 If you carry a Mobile Phone, make sure the battery is charged.
 Make sure you always have your parents work & mobile phone numbers with you and don’t forget that you can call 9-1-1 if you need help fast.